infOpen/ansible-role-account-management/README.md

 See molecule documentation to use other backend.

 Currently, tests are done on:
+- CentOS 7
 - Debian Jessie
-- Ubuntu Trusty
+- Debian Stretch
 - Ubuntu Xenial
+- Ubuntu Bionic

 and use:
-- Ansible 2.2.x
-- Ansible 2.3.x
 - Ansible 2.4.x
+- Ansible 2.5.x
+- Ansible 2.6.x
+- Ansible 2.7.x

 ### Running tests